-We Ran ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Actually Land?
+Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

-We took one fixed prompt, ran ChatGPT as a BTC analyst 200 times over four weeks (7-8 times a day), and tracked direction accuracy, output consistency, and hallucination rate.
-Then we hand-labeled seven textbook "red/green hallucination" cases.
-The numbers aren't pretty — but they're a lot more honest than the "AI predicts crypto with 95% accuracy" pitch you've been hearing.
+Imagine taking one fixed prompt, running ChatGPT as a BTC analyst around 200 times over several weeks, and tracking direction accuracy, output consistency, and hallucination rate, plus a few textbook "hallucination" examples.
+The numbers from this kind of test usually aren't pretty — but they're a lot more honest than the "AI predicts crypto with 95% accuracy" pitch you've been hearing.
+The figures here are illustrative, used to show the magnitude and method, not the precise result of one specific test.

-1. How the Experiment Was Set Up #
+1. How to Set Up the Test #

 Design goal: kill the "lucky streak" excuse.
 With only 10 runs, even random guessing hits 5.
-We wanted to see what the direction call looks like at 200 — whether it stays close to a coin flip or pulls away from it.
+What you actually want to see is what the direction call looks like at 200 — whether it stays close to a coin flip or pulls away from it.

 The prompt was fixed; only the date changed.
 Here's the exact text: